thm-projects/arsnova.click-v2/README.md

 The backend requires a local installation of `imagemagick` and `graphicsmagick`.

-Use `node --experimental-modules jobs/GenerateImages.mjs` to generate the logo and preview images.
+Use `npm run job:images` or directly `node --experimental-modules jobs/GenerateImages.mjs` to generate the logo and preview images.
 Note, that the frontend must be running for the preview screenshots.
 Available commands (via running the nodejs module or by passing the command with the --command= switch) are:
 - `all - Will call all methods below synchronously`
 - `generateFrontendPreview - Adds the preview screenshots for the frontend.
 The frontend and the backend must be running!`
-- `generateLogoImages - Generates the logo images (used as favicon and manifest files)`
+- `generateLogoImages - Generates the logo images (used for favicon and manifest files)`

 #### Test
 ###### Backend